-B. Vacation Leave Scheduling - Vacation leave shall be scheduled and taken by employees in accordance with the following policies and procedures:

-- 1. No later than February 15th of each year the City will initiate vacation scheduling for the following fiscal year by distributing: - a.
+- B. Vacation Leave Scheduling Vacation leave shall be scheduled and taken by employees in accordance with the following policies and procedures: - 1.
+No later than February 15th of each year the City will initiate vacation scheduling for the following fiscal year by distributing: - a.
 A list of vacation time which will be earned and available for each employee to be scheduled, effective July 1. - b.
 A written vacation selection procedures and policies. - 2.
-For all employees assigned to 56-hour shifts, vacation dates shall be selected based on seniority within each shift.
-(Seniority is defined as total length of continuous service in the Salem Fire Department). - a.
+For all employees through the classification of Captain, assigned to 56-hour shifts, vacation dates shall be selected based on seniority within each shift.
+(Seniority is defined as total length of continuous service in the Salem Fire Department).
+Battalion Chiefs shall select and schedule their vacations separately, but the selection and scheduling process shall adhere to the following guidelines except where noted. - a.
 Vacation dates shall be selected in full shifts in no more than three selection opportunities (Rounds). - i.
-During the first and second rounds, employees will select zero, one, or more consecutive shifts. - ii.
-During the third round, each employee shall select dates for all remaining accrued shifts not yet scheduled from any available slots. - 3.
-During this selection process, no more than five (5) employees may select the same vacation date, except in the case of shift transfer.
-However, if the City adds 24 hour companies beyond that which exists upon ratification of this Agreement, in the following vacation year, no more than six employees may select the same vacation date. - 4.
+During the first and second rounds, employees will select zero, one, or more consecutive shifts.

+- ii.
+During the third round, each employee shall select dates for all remaining accrued shifts not yet scheduled from any available slots. - 3. a.
+For employees through the classification of Captain, during this selection process, no more than six (6) employees may select the same vacation date, except in the case of shift transfer.
+However, if the City adds 24 hour companies beyond that which exists upon ratification of this Agreement, in the following vacation year, no more than seven (7) employees may select the same vacation date. - b.
+For Battalion Chiefs during this selection process, no more than one (1) Battalion Chief may select a particular vacation date.
+The Fire Chief or designee may allow up to two (2) Battalion Chiefs off on any one day based on operational needs. - 4.
 After each employee has been given the opportunity to complete their vacation selection, then all subsequent vacation requests, changes, trades, etc. shall be granted on a first-come, first-served basis. - 5.
 In the case of a cross shift transfer an employees' selected vacation dates will be moved forward or backward one (1) or two (2) days, to coincide with his/her new shift, or any other available day on the Vacation Calendar.
-The employee will determine this movement. - C. Short-Term Leave Bank EOD personnel will be permitted to place a minimum of eight (8) and a maximum of one-hundred twenty (120) hours of accrued vacation in a "Short-Term Leave Bank."
+The employee will determine this movement. - C. Short-Term Leave Bank EOD personnel through the classification of Captain will be permitted to place a minimum of eight (8) and a maximum of one-hundred twenty (120) hours of accrued vacation in a "Short-Term Leave Bank."
 This leave may be used under the following conditions: - 1.
 After January 1 of each year, but no later than January 10, the City will provide via Archfile or a similar means, information to all employees regarding vacation accruals including but not limited to total vacation hours accrued, short term vacation bank hours balance, estimated final available balance, carry over hours, shifts available to schedule, retirement bank, or any other information that the parties mutually agree to that are helpful to allow employees to make informed decisions regarding vacation balances.